Updated 7/2/2024

 • You may get calls from the community care line nurse from patients who have questions, concerns, and occasionally requests urgent refills.
 Generally your job is to assess symptoms/complaint and recommend a plan of management.
 That may be - take another dose of lasix, or call your clinic in the morning, or, if there is any doubt, have them come to the ER.

 • Document.
 Always leave a telephone encounter in Epic if you spoke with a patient (talking about what you discussed, your recommendations, especially if you said to come to the ER and they refused).
-Make sure they understand what could happen if they do not (death, MI, stroke, other horrible things that apply etc) and route this encounter to the primary cardiologist.
+Make sure they understand what could happen if they do not (death, MI, stroke, other horrible things that apply, etc) and route this encounter to the primary cardiologist.

 Sign out/Care transitions: